LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 A pack is specified using a Logtalk source file defining an object that implements the ``pack_protocol``.
 The source file should be named after the pack with a ``_pack`` suffix.
+This naming convention helps preventing name conflicts, notably with the pack own objects.
 The file must be available from a declared pack registry.
 The pack name is ideally a valid unquoted atom.
 An example of a registry specification object would be:

 ::